-As the downstream sector of the industrial agriculture and forestry value chains is a key driver of sustainable agricultural practices adoption, the Group's B to B corporate clients operating downstream the aforementioned activities are also included in the scope of this policy.
-This includes:
+As the downstream sector of the agri-food and forestry value chains is a key driver of sustainable agricultural practices adoption, the Group's B to B corporate clients operating downstream the aforementioned activities, i.e. traders, manufacturers, agri-food and forestry industrials (but excluding distributors and retailers) are also included in the scope of this policy.